neondude/Comprehension-Analyser/README.md

 # ParaCompile.py
 >### ParaCompile(string)
 >>* retruns the given passage in html format where each word whose definition, if available, is contained within 'a' tag with **bootstrap popover attribute** containing the definitions.
+>>* prepositions, pronouns and common words are not contained with definitions

 # wordDefine.py
 >* program to return a list of definitions for the given word if available